taltechnlp/iwslt2025_est2eng_data/README.md

 Training and dev data for [IWSLT 2025](https://iwslt.org/2025/) Estonian-English speech translation task.

+Training data contains 581647 utterances (1258 hours) and development set 1601 utterances (3.6 hours).
+Training data originates from the [TalTech Estonian Speech Dataset 1.0](https://cs.taltech.ee/staff/tanel.alumae/data/est-pub-asr-data/) which is a manually transcribed dataset of mostly broadcast data created for training ASR models.
+All the speech data consists of long-form speech and has been manually transcribed and timealigned with speech at an utterance level.
+In the dataset provided here, the long-form recordings have been split up into utterances.
+The transcripts have been automatically translated to English using Google Translate.
+Development data contains data from government and municipal press conferences, TV news and TV talkshows and has been manually translated to English.
+Both original Estonian transcriptions as well as English translations are provided for all utterances.

 # Data format

 Annotation is given in tsv file, with the fields audio, Estonian, English.
 E.g.: